On the Bike Spreading Problem: Experiments

-\textbf{Question Q4: When rebalancing?} Consider the graphs $G_{100,0,M}$ and $G_{100,0,E}$: both graphs use the 100m grid and no edge pruning.
-Edge probabilities are constructed by analyzing rides in the morning (6:30-9:00) and evening (16:00-20:00).
-The larger number of edges and nodes in $G_{100,0,E}$ show that there are more movements in the afternoon: in the morning, rides are mostly directed towards workplaces, the train station, and university departments which are mainly located in the city center and on the east side; in the afternoon, there are much more activities (e.g., having a \emph{spritz} with friends, going to the gym, shopping) and hence the graph covers a wider area of Padova.
+\paragraph*{Question Q4: When rebalancing?} Consider the graphs $G_{100,0,M}$ and $G_{100,0,E}$: both graphs use the 100m grid and no edge pruning.
+Graph $G_{100,0,E}$ has a larger number of edges and nodes than $G_{100,0,M}$ (see \tabref{graphdata}), highlighting a change in the use of the FFBSS service from morning and evening: in the morning, rides are mostly directed towards workplaces, the train station, and university departments which are mainly located in the city center and on the east side; in the afternoon, there are much more activities (e.g., having a \emph{spritz} with friends, going to the gym, shopping) and hence the graph covers a wider area of Padova.
 Bikes can be more spread in the city if we use the more vibrant afternoon for rebalancing bikes.
 This is confirmed by the simulation of \sbs using $G_{100,0,M}$ and $G_{100,0,E}$ in the heatmaps (e) and (f) of \figref{spreadarea}: by using the evening graph, the bikes significantly spread covering also the north and west parts of the city.
 Similar results hold for $G_{500,0,M}$ and $G_{500,0,E}$ in heatmaps (b) and (c).